 Lots of businesses use multiple domains to protect their brand.
 You probably wouldn’t be thrilled if another cards-and-baskets business had a website at CrazyGreatCards.net or CrazyGreatBaskets.com.
 Your brand is just as important as your physical business.
-One easy way to help protect it online is by registering multiple domain names.
+One easy way to help protect it online is by registering multiple domain names in bulk.
 The idea is simple: If you own a domain, your competition doesn’t.

 Check out this post to learn more about selecting and registering strategic domain names.

 Another great reason to have multiple website addresses is to brand your business and your site locally.
 If you own a pawn shop in Las Vegas, for instance, you might have a website at FrankiesProPawn.com.
 It’s a great domain that tells customers exactly what you offer.
 You’ve used this domain name for years with great success.

 But you can sell even more previously owned goods with an additional website name that shouts your geographic location online.
 Have your heard about all the new generic top-level domains (gTLDs) hitting the market?
 Now, you can get FrankiesProPawn.vegas and tell the world what you do and that there’s a connection to Sin City.
 If you opened a location in Queens, you even could register FrankiesProPawn.nyc — that geographic domain extension is only available to those based in New York City’s five boroughs.

 Like the new geographic domain names, there are a slew of new industry- and interest-specific domain extensions rolling out that let you get a super-recognizable website address — even if you’ve already got a domain.
 You could register an additional name like CrazyGreatBaskets.boutique or FrankiesProPawn.deals.
 Own a photography business?
 It might be worth your while to consider adding a .photography domain name to your online business portfolio.

 These domains are so new that there are still tons of great names up for grabs.

 More than one domain, one website